 Winterize with a Diligent Regimen

-Be diligent!
 During winter, it’s even more important to be strict with your skin and hair cleansing and moisturizing regimen.
-Pay close attention to your skin and hair and take action immediately to help replenishing and healing processes take place.
+Pay close attention to your skin and hair and take action to help the replenishing and healing processes take place.
 Act quickly if your condition needs something outside of your regimen – even seeing a dermatologist.
 Ignoring something small can allow a condition to develop that could disrupt your swimming!

 To help you maintain your regimen as winter approaches, keep these 8 skin/hair care tips top of mind:

-Tip 5: Purchase shampoos that are designed for swimmers and use them regularly.
+- Purchase shampoos that are designed for swimmers and use them regularly.
 Be kind to your hair by using lower settings on your blow dryer and a wide-tooth comb instead of a brush.

-Tip 6: Pay particular care to any areas of your skin where there is chaffing or rubbing.
+- Pay particular care to any areas of your skin where there is chaffing or rubbing.
 These places are particularly susceptible to greater irritation by chlorine.
 Protect these areas with a layer of Vaseline.